-The best place for your pet is: HOME!
+The best place for your pet is HOME!

-On an 85-degree day, for example, the temperature inside a car with the windows opened slightly can increase 20 degrees within just 10 minutes.
+On an 85-degree day, for example, the temperature inside a car with the windows opened slightly can increase by 20 degrees within just 10 minutes.
 After 30 minutes, the temperature can reach 120 degrees.
 In those conditions, your pet can suffer irreversible organ damage or die.

 What do you do if you see a pet in a car on a hot day?
 Alert the management of the store where the car is parked.
 If the owner does not return promptly, call the town’s animal control officer or police department.
 View a list of our local Animal Control Officers, here.